 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for, AK002 and our other product candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct clinical trials of, and seek marketing approval for, lirentelimab (AK002) and our other product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution.
 We have also incurred and expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in order to maintain our continuing operations.
 If we are unable to raise capital when needed or on acceptable terms, we may be forced to delay, reduce and/or eliminate one or more of our research and drug development programs or future commercialization efforts.

-As of March 31, 2019, we had \$167.2 million in cash, cash equivalents and marketable securities, which includes proceeds from our IPO and concurrent private placement that we completed on July 23, 2018.
-We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
-Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of June 30, 2020, we had \$454.9 million in cash, cash equivalents and investments in marketable securities, which includes proceeds from our July 2018 initial public offering and concurrent private placement that we completed on July 23, 2018 and from our subsequent follow-on offering in August 2019.
+We believe that our existing cash, cash equivalents and investments in marketable securities will enable us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
+Our estimate as to how long we expect our existing cash, cash equivalents and investments in marketable securities to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.

-We plan to use our existing cash, cash equivalents and marketable securities to fund our development of AK002 and for other research and development activities, working capital and other general corporate purposes.
+We plan to use our existing cash, cash equivalents and investments in marketable securities to fund our development of lirentelimab (AK002) and for other research and development activities, working capital and other general corporate purposes.
 This may include additional research, hiring additional personnel, capital expenditures and the costs of operating as a public company.
-Advancing the development of AK002 and any other product candidates will require a significant amount of capital.
-Our existing cash, cash equivalents and marketable securities will not be sufficient to fund all of the actions that are necessary to complete the development of AK002 or any of our other product candidates.
+Advancing the development of lirentelimab (AK002) and any other product candidates will require a significant amount of capital.
+Our existing cash, cash equivalents and investments in marketable securities will not be sufficient to fund all of the actions that are necessary to complete the development of lirentelimab (AK002) or any of our other product candidates.
 We will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
 We do not have any committed external source of funds.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.